sidequery/sidequery-vscode/README.md

-# SideQuery for VSCode
+# Sidequery for VSCode

 Transform SQL files into interactive notebooks powered by DuckDB.

 ## Overview

-SideQuery is a VSCode extension that turns `.sql` files into executable notebooks.
+Sidequery for VSCode is a VSCode extension that turns `.sql` files into executable notebooks.
 Write queries in cells separated by semicolons, execute them individually or all at once, and see results in formatted tables.
 For example:

 ```sql
 -- Create table